-Step 2: If the "request reporting of bundle reception" flag in the bundle's status report request field is set to 1, and status
+Step 2: If the "request reporting of bundle reception" flag in the bundle's status report request field is set to 1, and status reporting is enabled, then a bundle reception status report with reason code "No additional information" SHOULD be generated, destined for the bundle's report-to endpoint ID.

 Step 3: CRCs SHOULD be computed for every block of the bundle that has an attached CRC.
-If any block of the bundle is malformed according to this specification, or if any block has an attached CRC and the CRC computed for this block upon reception differs from that attached CRC, then the bundle protocol agent MUST delete the bundle for the reason "Block unintelligible".
+If any block of the bundle is malformed according to this specification (including syntactically invalid

+CBOR), or if any block has an attached CRC and the CRC computed for this block upon reception differs from that attached CRC, then the bundle protocol agent MUST delete the bundle for the reason "Block unintelligible".
 The bundle deletion procedure defined in Section 5.10 MUST be followed and all remaining steps of the bundle reception procedure MUST be skipped.